osmosis-labs/assetlists/README.md

 #### Scripts in the daily cron (in order)

+1. **`check_tooltip_expiry.mjs`**, the curator-driven tooltip expiry/decay.
+Runs first so an expired tooltip is cleared (or decayed via `tooltip_decay_message`) before the lock-respecting scripts below see it.
+Acts only on a curator-set `tooltip_expiry_date` that has passed; never touches a tooltip without one.
+Owns no halt/unstable reason enum.

-1. **`check_ibc_clients.mjs`**, the unified bridge-state check.
+2. **`check_ibc_clients.mjs`**, the unified bridge-state check.
 Detects IBC client status and source chain `status="killed"`.
 Owns reasons `ibc_client`, `source_chain_killed` (unstable) and `bridge_down`, `source_chain_killed` (halts).
 Implements the flap-vs-fresh-incident rule (within 30 days of recovery = continuation; beyond = fresh incident).
 Includes a "manual-flip safety net" that populates `state.lastDowntimeDate` if a curator manually sets `osmosis_unstable` without one.

-2. **`check_market_health.mjs`**, the market track.
+3. **`check_market_health.mjs`**, the market track.
 Owns reason `market` for unstable and is the **only** writer that fully recovers an asset from market-driven instability.
 Skipped for unverified, disabled, and preview assets, and for assets within the 23-day post-listing grace window.
 Alloyed assets are evaluated normally; constituents of an alloy inherit the alloy's volume and liquidity via `max(self, alloy)` so they are not falsely flagged when their standalone Numia row reads zero but the alloy carries real activity.
 Constituent membership is determined from SQS pool composition (positive balance in the alloyed transmuter pool).

-3. **`check_extended_halts.mjs`**, the 60-day rule and planned-shutdown rule.
+4. **`check_extended_halts.mjs`**, the 60-day rule and planned-shutdown rule.
 Owns reasons `extended_unstable_market` and `planned_shutdown` for deposit halts.
 Pre-emptively halts deposits 14 days before a `planned_shutdown_date`.

-4. **`report_dead_chains.mjs`** (report-only, owns no reason enum and writes no lifecycle flags).
+5. **`report_dead_chains.mjs`** (report-only, owns no reason enum and writes no lifecycle flags).
 Maintains the per-chain dead-endpoint streak in `generated/state/dead_chain_streaks.json` and renders the "Dead chain candidates" and "Possible planned shutdowns" sections of the PR body.
 The cheap streak counter runs every day; the heavier half (governance-proposal scan plus cosmos.directory corroboration, and the published candidate list) runs only on the Monday `--weekly` invocation to bound CI cost and external load.
 A chain reaching the 7-run all-endpoints-failed streak and corroborated as dead is a candidate for a `source_chain_killed` flag plus an upstream chain-registry `status: killed` PR.

 #### Bi-weekly cron